caruby/core/doc/sops/change.md

         Fixed bug #42 - Prostate specimen annotation Gleason score is not saved.
 Added the Gleason score properties as caRuby attributes.

-  The commit message begins with a capital letter and end with a period.
+  The commit message begins with a capital letter and ends with a period.

 * Continue making changes and committing them to your branch.
 You can interrupt work on this branch by switching back and forth between branches e.g.: